tinkeringtech/scoutmakes/ScoutMakes Robot Kit/README.md

 The kits can be bought at https://www.scoutmakes.com.
 Please support this eduactiional company by buying our products focused on cultivating more engineers!

+The Chassis 3D print TinkerCad files can be found at https://www.tinkercad.com/things/9izqkyQWX8r

 Designed by TinkeringTech.
 License: Creative Commons ShareAlike 3.0 United States (CC BY-SA 3.0 US)
 License: MIT License